SignPath/website/docs/documentation/projects.md

 | Property                   | Value
 |----------------------------|-------
 | **Project repository URL** | Must be configured in the project settings (applies to all signing policies)
-| **Allowed branch names**   | For release-signing, it is recommended to restrict the signing policy to release branches, such as `master` or `release/*`.
+| **Allowed branch names**   | For release-signing, it is recommended to restrict the signing policy to release branches, such as `main` or `release/*`.
 This helps to enforce a code review policy for release builds and prevents accidental or intentional release-signing of internal and test builds.

 {:.panel.tip}
 > **Create differentiated signing policies**